-Electronic Registration Information Center (ERIC) has been used by both Republican and Democratic-led states as an interstate compact enabling member states to exchange information and improve the accuracy of their voter registration lists.
-However, as Voting Rights Lab reports, it has recently been "subjected to intense scrutiny from state lawmakers and organizations seeking to restrict voting access and undermine trust in our elections."
-Advocates should watch for legislation that withdraws their state from ERIC or prohibits it from joining in the first place, as well as legislation that creates new systems that lack safeguards for protecting against the wrongful removal of eligible voters.
+As described above, over the past four years, there have been increasing attacks on interstate databases such as the Electronic Registration Information Center (ERIC).
+Indeed, as Voting Rights Lab reports, ERIC has been "subjected to intense scrutiny from state lawmakers and organizations seeking to restrict voting access and undermine trust in our elections."
+The retractions from ERIC have been detrimental.
+Notably, Virginia, one of the states that chose to withdraw, spent approximately \$29,000 just to regain access to a small portion of the ERIC database.
+Other states such as Alabama and Missouri took months to come up with new plans for list maintenance and, even when they finally landed on new systems, developed data maintenance regimes that were still less rigorous than ERIC.
+Given the attacks on ERIC, advocates should watch for legislation that withdraws their state from ERIC or prohibits it from joining in the first place, as well as legislation that creates new systems that lack safeguards for protecting against the wrongful removal of eligible voters.

-Example-TX SB 1070 (2023):
+Example-TX SB 1070 (2023), codified as Tex.
+Elec.
+Code Ann. § 18.062: